 You MUST book a place before your child attends the setting.
 The staff have a ‘regulars’ list of children who have reserved places.
 If you require days that are not regular then you MUST check availability of places before your child can attend.
 Please ensure that you inform the setting if your child no longer requires their place as soon as possible.
 There are separate reserved places for children attending between the hours of:

 The school holidays are considered a separate booking.
 All nursery and Kids Club children must reserve their place during the school holidays, please try and do this well in advance as places are limited.
+However priority will be given to those children using stretched extended entitlement funding.
 This includes children who have their regular days reserved during term time.
 To enable the setting to meet safeguarding requirements and adequate staff ratios please do not bring your child any earlier than the time you have booked in for.
 Unfortunately we will not be able to allow you to enter the building until that time.
 If you need to cancel any place or need to make any amendments to the days and hours that your child regularly attends, the setting requires 4 weeks written notice.
 If the setting is currently full for any of the days and times you require, you can request to be put on the waiting list.

 During the morning session, the children are invited to attend for their breakfast.
 The breakfast club includes a choice of cereal, toast and preserves, fruit, orange and apple juice.
 Breakfast is included in the session cost and there will be no extra charge.